 Authorization Procedure

-Anyone proposing to undertake an activity that is included in the permit must submit a Joint Application Form to the DEC regional office that covers the county where the project is located.
-No work may begin under the general permit until the DEC regional office reviews the proposal and provides a countersigned copy of the general permit that authorizes the work.
+Anyone proposing to undertake an activity that is included in the permit must submit an Application Form (PDF) to the DEC regional office that covers the county where the project is located.
 View a list of DEC regional Environmental Permits offices.

 If the project does not qualify for coverage under the general permit, or cannot be approved under the general permit, an individual permit is required.